 Stock option grants to executives play an important role in helping Denison meet the objectives of its compensation program.
 Stock options reward long-term growth and an appreciation in Share price thus creating Shareholder value.
-Additionally, stock option grants are commonplace in the Canadian mining industry and an important part of keeping Denison's compensation competitive with that of its peers.
+Additionally, stock option grants are commonplace in the Canadian mining industry and are an important part of keeping Denison's compensation competitive with that of its peers.

-Denison's Stock Option Plan is described in detail on page 39 of this Circular.
-The Compensation Committee has approved a Stock Option Grant Policy, which provides for a uniform granting practice for eligible employees at Denison.
+Denison's Stock Option Plan is described in detail on page 40 of this Circular.
+The Compensation Committee has adopted, and at times amended, a Stock Option Grant Policy, which provides for a uniform granting practice for eligible employees at Denison.